 I love to cook–especially for others.
 They’re youngest daughter specifically asked for cake.
 Since this has always been one of our favorite cakes I took this heavenly dessert.
 Because we already had plans that day, this simple recipe was one of the easiest to throw together.

-If you’re looking for a fantastic dessert for Fourth of July, this Blueberry Cake recipe can’t be beat.
+If you’re looking for a fantastic dessert for Mother’s Day, Father’s Day, Memorial Day or Fourth of July, this Blueberry Cake recipe can’t be beat.
 It’s just one of those cakes you can’t get enough of.
-Because it’s so festive and beautiful everyone will be digging into the cake.
+Because it’s so festive and beautiful, everyone will be digging into the cake to get ever last morsel.
 You’ll probably come home with NO leftovers. 🙁 Sorry about that….if you’re wanting leftovers, that is.
 It ain’t gonna happen. 🙂

 Blueberry Cake is an awesome dessert.